IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Troubleshooting-Symptoms.md

 ---
-title: Possible problems and their resolution
+title: Possible problems and their resolutions
 tags: [troubleshooting]
 keywords:
 summary: "This section describes sets of problem symptoms, their possible causes and suggested solutions."